 At the very least, monitoring alerts stakeholders of issues that impact credit monetization.
 Producers love using film tax credits to help their projects get made, but their use entails massive amounts of production cost management and mishaps that occur during the production cycle can affect its monetization.

 The state of your tax credit is too valuable to leave to the end!
-For more information about tax credit monitoring, or for any film tax incentives inquiries contact Kathleen Thompson, GreenSlate’s Vice President of Incentives & New Business Development.
+For more information about tax credit monitoring, or for any film tax incentives inquiries, contact Michele Miller, GreenSlate’s Director of Accounting Services.